-Figure 51: C increment tasks graph
+Figure 53: C increment tasks graph

-PyCOMPSs Player
+PyCOMPSs CLI

-The PyCOMPSs player (pycompss-player) provides a tool to use PyCOMPSs within local machines interactively through docker containers.
+The PyCOMPSs CLI (pycompss-cli) provides a standalone tool to use PyCOMPSs interactively within docker environments, local machines and remote clusters.
 This tool has been implemented on top of the PyCOMPSs programming model, and it is being developed by the Workflows and Distributed Computing group of the Barcelona Supercomputing Center, and can be easily downloaded and installed from the Pypi repository.